Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     from quacc import job, SETTINGS
     from quacc.recipes.emt.core import relax_job, static_job

-    SETTINGS.WORKFLOW_ENGINE = "parsl"
+    SETTINGS.WORKFLOW_ENGINE = "parsl" # (1)!

     # Make an Atoms object of a bulk Cu structure
     atoms = bulk("Cu")

     # Call App 1
-    future1 = relax_job(atoms)
+    future1 = relax_job(atoms) # (2)!

     # Call App 2, which takes the output of App 1 as input
     future2 = static_app(future1)

     # Print result
-    print(future2.result())
+    print(future2.result()) # (3)!
     ```

+    1. Refer to the ["Modifying Quacc Settings"](settings.md) section for how to modify the global quacc settings via a configuration file or environment variables, if desired.

+    2. This was defined in quacc with a `@job` decorator already, which will be transformed into a `@PythonApp` decorator since the `WORKFLOW_ENGINE` is set to `"parsl"`.

+    3. The use of `.result()` serves to block any further calculations from running until it is resolved.
+Calling `.result()` also returns the function output as opposed to the `AppFuture` object.

     You can see that it is quite trivial to set up a Parsl workflow using the recipes within quacc.
 We define the full workflow as simply a collection of individual compute jobs.
 The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
 At runtime, quacc will automatically transform the `@job` decorator into the Parsl-compatible `@python_app` decorator.

-    The use of `.result()` serves to block any further calculations from running until it is resolved.
-Calling `.result()` also returns the function output as opposed to the `AppFuture` object.

     !!!
 Note